AnnieSneha/CW9_Project/README.md

-# API testing(Rest Assured) and Mobile Testing with Appo=ium Java and Appium WDIO
+# API testing(Rest Assured) and Mobile Testing with Appium Java and Appium WDIO

 ## Introduction
 This project focuses on automating the testing of a Chess app and validating API endpoints using REST Assured, Appium, and WebdriverIO.
 The aim is to ensure the reliability and functionality of the app and its API services through comprehensive test automation.